 The mighty London borough of Enfield was originally a county of Middlesex but became part of greater London in 1965.
 If you’ve just moved to the area, you may very well be wondering what the difference between a borough and a county is?
 Well, a borough is a local government subdivision of a larger metropolitan area such as Greater London.
 This type of borough council is a run by a unitary authority body.
 This North West borough’s population was rising faster than the average growth rate for both London (4.5%) and the UK (1.5%).
 With the average price of a home in Enfield actually 28.4% below the London average & the rental price a whopping 46.2% below the London average we can see why this borough has become so popular and why you’ve chosen to move here!

-1. The capital must have run out of street names when it came up with these!
+1. They must have run out of names when it came to these!

 Ha Ha Road in Greenwich, Balls Pond Road in Hackney & Hooker’s Road in Walthamstow must have a story behind them, but they do seem rather peculiar!
 There are so many to discover, something that teens & parents alike may enjoy sniggering at if you are doing a visit of the capital!

 Here’s an interesting fact for homeowners in London; your street name could impact on the price of your home.
 No, we’re not joking!
 Research from Zoopla shows us that properties located on roads with rude names will generally sell for less, with buyers too embarrassed to invest in them!
 Royal related street name have higher price tags, e.g. properties on roads with King in the name are 20% more expensive than those with Queen in the name and properties situated on roads with Prince in their title are 35% more valuable than those with Princess.
 And roads named ‘Chase’ turn out to be the second most expensive, behind Warren, with average house prices for a Chase address being £482,867.